MHCommunity/mousehunt-improved/CONTRIBUTING.md

 _For Chrome or Firefox, after making changes, you can reload the extension by clicking the reload button on the extension card._

 - `dist/chrome.zip` and `dist/firefox.zip` are the zip files for the Chrome and Firefox extensions respectively.
 These can be uploaded to the Chrome Web Store and Firefox Add-ons site to publish the extension, so you probably don't need to worry about these. `dist/archive.zip` contains the non-minified code for uploading to the Firefox Add-ons site.

+## Updating mice Minlucks or Wisdom

+To update the minlucks or wisdom JSON files, you can run `./scripts/generate-minlucks` or `./scripts/generate-wisdom` in the root of the project.
+This will generate the JSON files in `src/data/`.